6 Principles of Special Education

 Examples of Denial of FAPE: This gets tricky.
-Because many parents will argue that a certain goal, support, service (or lack thereof) is a denial of FAPE for their child.
-All of our kids are entitled to FAPE.
+Because many parents will argue that a certain goal, support, or service (or lack thereof) is a denial of FAPE for their child, all of our kids are entitled to FAPE.
 Unfortunately, what FAPE looks like is up to each IEP team and the court system.

 The plan that your child receives must be individualized to their needs.